-Envisioned as the unified development platform, UNI-DS v8 development board is equipped with the onboard CODEGRIP programming/debugging module, which supports various MCUs, produced by several main chip vendors.
+Envisioned as the unified development platform, Fusion for STM32 v8 development board is equipped with the onboard CODEGRIP programming/debugging module, which supports various ARM[®] Cortex[®]-M based MCUs, produced by ST Microelectronics.
 The CODEGRIP module can be interfaced with the host computer over the USB-C connector.

-Besides the USB cable, the CODEGRIP module (1) can be accessed over the WiFi network.
+Besides the USB cable, the CODEGRIP module [1] can be accessed over the WiFi network.
 This is a revolutionary new feature, which allows some unique usage scenarios, currently not available on any other programming/debugging solution in the world.
 The WiFi connectivity option of the CODEGRIP module offers a complete autonomy of the development board.
 Running in hazardous environment while debugging the software in real time, programming the MCU with a new software during exposure, having the sensor responses collected and logged remotely from several different base points, debugging a drone firmware while it is in mid-air...
-These are just a simple examples of what UNI-DS v8 development board can offer.
+These are just a simple examples of what Fusion for STM32 v8 development board can offer.